 7 Your fruit intake should be regular, but not excessive.
 While fructose (fruit sugar), unlike most other sugars, has low glycemic index which spares you from all the bad effects of swinging blood glucose levels, studies have shown that excessive fructose intake can interfere with liver function10.
 Remember: variety and moderation.

-8 Salt intake should be limited to 6g a day; even relatively small long-term excesses can significantly increase your risk of developing cardiovascular disease.
+8 Salt intake should be limited to 6g a day; while you are not likely to suffer consequences if you consume a few grams more, with some people even a moderate long-term excess can significantly increase the risk of developing cardiovascular disease.
 Keep in mind that what really matters is the sodium-to-potassium balance.
 Thus, even within the 6g a day level, you may still be exposed to a higher CVD risk if your diet is low in potassium (i.e. generally low in foods of plant origin).

 9 Keep all known food toxins at a possible minimum, even if you do not notice any immediate adverse effects.
 No one can tell what their long-term effect on your health will be - no need to take unnecessary chances.

 One controversial aspect of a balanced diet is acid-alkaline food balance.
-As explained in more details following the link, diet balanced in this respect is healthful for more than one reason - the metabolic food acidity itself not necessarily being the most important factor.
+As explained in more details in the article, diet balanced in this respect is healthful for more than one reason - the metabolic food acidity itself not necessarily being the most important factor.